 - Mix the milk powder, flour, and baking powder well, followed by the oil and then the egg.
 This works best by hand.
 Your dough will be soft and slightly sticky, but as the ingredients incorporate in it'll become drier.

 - QUICKLY shape into 10-12 balls, they'll be about an inch or so big.
-Flatten the dough and drop into the milk, continue doing so until your dough is used up.
-(My preferred technique is to squish each piece I break to make it compact and then roll it smooth between my hands. )
+If you wait too long then the dough dries out, forms cracks, and becomes too hard in the middle to cook through (lots on this in the post).
+My preferred technique for shaping is to squish each piece I break to make it compact and then roll it smooth between my hands. )

 - Leave in the fridge for at least 2 hours or overnight for best results, garnish with additional pistachios and serve.